South Dakota

 Currently, federal and state early learning programs reach thousands of young children and their families in South Dakota.
 But too many working families in South Dakota are missing out.
 As a direct result of child care issues, the South Dakota economy loses millions of dollars each year in the form of lost earnings, productivity, and revenue.

-There are 72k children ages 5 and under in South Dakota
+There are 70K children ages 5 and under in South Dakota – 72% of these children have all available parents in the workforce.

-The typical annual cost of child care in South Dakota is around $6,700
+The typical annual cost of child care for an infant in South Dakota is nearly $8,000.

 South Dakota Resources & News